-- May 26, 1955: Rolf and Margaret (nee Van Dyke) Hougen get married in St. Joseph's Cathedral in Edmonton.
+- May 26, 1955: Rolf Hougen married Margaret Van Dyke in St. Joseph's Cathedral in Edmonton.

 - July 7, 1955: Whitehorse's Dalyce Smith is named Miss Canada.
 She is also Pride of the Yukon, and Queen of the Canadian Rockies.
 She has now been recognized officially from one coast to the other as monarch of them all.

 - July 14, 1955: Corporal L. A. Gibbs, who had been in charge of the Whitehorse detachment, left for Fort Smith, NWT and is to be replaced by Sergeant J.B.
 Fitzgerald.

 - August 11, 1955: The Duke River Bridge on the Alaska Highway opens August 5.
 It replaces a 1,400 foot timber trestle bridge constructed by the United States Army in 1943.